rudresh051/Software-Testing-Resources/ManualTesting/5_WhiteBoxTesting_ExperienceBased_GrayBox.md

 3) Less time to understand the requirement

 ### Types of Experience based testing
+In this technique , test cases are derived from testers skill and intuitive.
+Their experience with applicaitons and technologies will play a key role

+Why Experienced based testing techniques:
+* When requiements are not available
+* Requirements are complex to understand
+* Less time to understand the requirement

 1. **Error Guessing** - Here, Tester guesses the error entering data against given requirement.